aredn/documentation/arednGettingStarted/mesh_status.rst

 |

-Your Node
+Node Name
   This shows your node as well as any connected LAN hosts and the advertised services available on your node and hosts.
 You can click any available web links to navigate to the services on your node or LAN hosts.
 This will be true for any available services in the *Current Neighbors* or *Remote Nodes* sections, too.
-Since this display is slightly wider than before, each row will be highlighted as you hover your cursor over it.
+Each node will be highlighted as you hover your cursor over it.
 This gives a visual indicator for any column entries that are part of the row over which you are hovering.

-  If you have any hosts for which you selected *Do Not Propagate* in the **DHCP Reservations List**, those hosts will be displayed in a light gray color only on your node's *Local Hosts* column.
-If you created any **DNS Aliases** for your hosts, those aliases will be displayed in a light orange color only on your node's *Local Hosts* column.
+  If you have any hosts for which you selected *Do Not Propagate* in the **DHCP Reservations List**, those hosts will be displayed in a light gray color only on your node's *LAN Hostname* column.
+If you created any **DNS Aliases** for your hosts, those aliases will be displayed in a light orange color only on your node's *LAN Hostname* column.
 All other hosts will be displayed in the default color for the theme that you are using.

 Current Neighbors
-  This shows a list of *Neighbor Nodes* that are directly connected with your node, meaning they are only one network "hop" distant.
+  This shows a list of *Neighbor Nodes* that are directly linked with your node, meaning they are only one network "hop" distant.
 These nodes may be connected via :abbr:`RF (Radio Frequency)`, :abbr:`DtD (Device to Device)` link, or a tunnel over an Internet connection.
 It also shows any LAN hosts on your current neighbors as well as any advertised services available on those nodes and hosts.

   There are several link quality statistics displayed for each connected node.